englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 The default layout and configuration of UX markup elements is called the rest state.
 Triggers define deviations from this rest state.
 Each trigger knows how to "un-apply" its own animation to return the rest state, even if interrupted mid-animation.
 This is great, because it means animation is completely separated from the logical state of your program, greatly reducing the complexity of dealing with combined animation on multiple devices, screen sizes, with real data and real user input.

+### Separate forward and backward animations

-## Seperate forward and backward animation
+Some advanced @(Trigger) animations allow separate forward and backward animations.

-Some advanced @(Trigger:Trigger) animations might use separate forward and backward animations.
-To do this, put the backward animation inside a @(TriggerAnimation), and bind it do the `BackwardAnimation` binding on the parent(forward) animation.
-This trigger uses `BackwardAnimation` to animate with a different easing when the animation is going back to its idle state.
+To do this, put the backward animation inside a @(TriggerAnimation), and bind it do the `BackwardAnimation` binding on the parent (forward) animation.
+The below example uses `BackwardAnimation` to animate with a different easing when the animation is going back to its idle state.

 ```
 <WhilePressed ux:Binding="BackwardAnimation">